ErfanMowlaei/ssSTICI/README.md

 ## SLURM

-`slurm_dsSTICI.job` replaces the repeated hard-coded dataset blocks in the historical job with one reusable one-dataset job.
+`slurm_ssSTICI.job` replaces the repeated hard-coded dataset blocks in the historical job with one reusable one-dataset job.
 Submit one job per dataset and pass dataset-specific paths/parameters through environment variables.

 Example for TNBC5: